 I adapted this Turkish tapenade recipe from a really fun cookbook that a friend gave me called Bought, Borrowed & Stolen.
 The author, Allegra McEvedy, is a world traveller, chef and collector of knives.
 In this book, she takes the reader on a journey of the countries she’s visited, sharing details and photos of the interesting knives and fun recipes she acquired along the way.

-You’ll need something to dip.
+You’ll need something to dip into your delicious Turkish tapenade.
 Store bought crackers or pita chips are perfect, or if you want to make your own pita chips, it’s not hard.
-Just cut some pita bread or mini pita (what I used here) into triangles, put them onto a sheet pan, brush them with olive oil and toast them under the broiler for a couple of minutes until they start to brown.
+Cut some pita bread or mini pita (what I used here) into triangles, put them onto a sheet pan, brush them with olive oil and toast them under the broiler for a couple of minutes until they start to brown.
 Flip them over with a spatula and leave them under the broiler for another minute or so, watching carefully so they don’t burn.

 Spicy Turkish Tapenade

-A quick, easy delicious appetizer or topping for grilled or broiled fish
+A flavorful puree of olives, walnuts garlic, lemon, herbs and spices.
+This quick, easy dip is delicious as an appetizer or topping for grilled or broiled fish or chicken.

 - Prep Time: 15 mins